albac/devtest-puppet-java_ks/README.md

 I highly recommend you look at [rbenv](https://github.com/sstephenson/rbenv) for managing your account's Ruby environment in a manner which is as sane as possible.
-The environment relies on librarian-puppet which currently requires no later than Ruby 1.9.x. rbenv and rvm can help you manage your Ruby versions and associated gems.
+The environment relies on librarian-puppet which currently requires no later than Ruby 1.9.x. rbenv can help you manage your Ruby versions and associated gems.

 # Usage